-(a) When all of the below conditions are met, compounding of CSPs for direct and immediate administration is not subject to the requirements for Category One, Two, or Three CSPs:
+(2) When all of the below conditions are met, compounding of CSPs for direct and immediate administration is not subject to the requirements for Category 1, 2, or 3 CSPs:

-(i) Aseptic techniques, processes, and procedures are followed;
+(a) Aseptic techniques, processes, and procedures are followed;

-(ii) Personnel are trained and demonstrate competency at least annually in aseptic processes in question;
+(b) Personnel are trained and demonstrate competency at least annually in aseptic processes in question;

-(iii) The preparation is performed in accordance with available literature regarding the drugs physical and chemical compatibility;
+(c) The preparation is performed in accordance with available literature regarding the drugs physical and chemical compatibility;

-(iv) The preparation involves not more than three (3) unique or distinct sterile products.
+(i) The preparation involves not more than three (3) unique or distinct sterile products.
 For purpose of clarity, if using multiple vials of a given product (i.e. same NDC), this would count as one (1) distinct product.

-(v) Any unused starting component must be disposed of after preparation, and all single-dose containers must be used for no more than one (1) patient;
+(ii) Any unused starting component must be disposed of after preparation, and all single-dose containers must be used for no more than one (1) patient; and

-(vi) Administration begins within one (1) hour following the start of preparation; and
+(iii) Administration begins within one (1) hour following the start of preparation